metrophp/metrophp.github.io/_posts/docs/2014-11-25-controllers.md

 }
 {% endhighlight %}

 That's it.
-Yes, it's a little bit of magic, but much easier to mock and test than dozes of magic getters.
+Yes, it's a little bit of magic, but much easier to mock and test than dozens of magic getters.